RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

    -  “Vega 10” chips, such as on the AMD Radeon RX Vega 64 and Radeon Instinct MI25
-   -  “Vega 7nm” chips, such as the AMD Radeon VII
+   -  “Vega 7nm” chips, such as on the Radeon Instinct MI50, Radeon Instinct MI60 or AMD Radeon VII

 ROCm is a collection of software ranging from drivers and runtimes to libraries and developer tools.
 Some of this software may work with more